dscho/xkcd/content/comics/2007-3-12-escape-artist.md

 Man: And a lock invites you to try and open it.
 It's the hacker instinct.
 Only your ignorance stands in the way.

-Cueball: Wait it's passing bad strings.
+Cueball: Wait, it's passing bad strings.

 [Returns to the two shot of both men.]